everything8215/ff6/README.md

 ### File Formats, Names, and Extensions

 Assembly files have the extension `.asm`.
-In addition to assembly code this includes files which contain scripts, and memory labels but contain no actual code.
+In addition to assembly code, this includes files which contain scripts and memory labels but contain no actual code.
 In most cases, assembly files should only be assembled once.
 The only exception is when the ROM contains multiple identical copies of the same subroutine or data.